gmatozinho/ecs-fargate-example/README.md

 ## About:

 Repository contains a aws infrastructure example using cloudformation.
-I use aws codepipeline+github for ci/cd.
-Infrasctruture as compose by fargate+ecs for run a microservice aplication using container.
+I use aws codepipeline for ci/cd.
+Infrasctruture using fargate, ecs and ecr.

 ### Create s3 bucket: